USDA-ARS-ACSL/ExcelInterface/README.md

-Working examples include data for Kansas dryland (paper in progress), Maryland Eastern Shore (published in Kim et al., 2012) and AgmipET2 from a paper by Kimball et al, now in press to run the model, use the root folder set in the excel interface. let's say the root is d:/agmipet2 and under this are the data folders, run_01 and run_02 then the executables would go into the agmipet2 folder and you would run the model as d:/agmipET2 > 2dmaizsim ./run_01/runrun01.dat
+Working examples include data for Kansas dryland (paper in progress), Maryland Eastern Shore (published in Kim et al., 2012) and AgmipET2 from a paper by Kimball et al, now in press

+To run the model, use the root folder set in the excel interface. let's say the root is d:/agmipet2 and under this are the data folders, run_01 and run_02 then the executables would go into the agmipet2 folder and you would run the model as d:/agmipET2 > 2dmaizsim ./run_01/runrun01.dat